lycantrope/fasta_filter/README.md

 cargo run -r -- <FASTA file> [Search term]... [--output <output file>]
 ```

-Alternatively, you can install this crate as a binary executable.
+Alternatively, you can install this crate as a executable binary.
 After installation, you can run your commands using the `fasta_filter` command:

 ```bash
 cargo install --git https://github.com/lycantrope/fasta_filter